 2. Cross-Legged Forward Fold

 If you run often, you know that your hamstrings tend to get a little cranky.
 To do this pose, simply cross your legs and slowly crawl your hands down your legs until your hamstrings say ‘stop’.
 This position does limit your stability, so do it on a flat, stable surface preferably near a wall or railing that you can grab onto if you need to.
 One minute on each leg should do the trick.

 3. Soleus/Gastrocnemius Stretch

-As a minimal shoe enthusiast, my calves light up and get very sore after longer runs.
+Most runners' calves light up and get very sore after long runs.
 This essential sequence of stretches for your calves will keep them from getting locked up.
 Hold each version of this stretch for at least 30 seconds on each leg, more if you have the time.
-Fun fact: these muscles are a continuation from those tight tissues from stretch number one, so if either one of them is tight, you will have a very hard time getting into a full depth squat.
+Fun fact: these muscles are a continuation of those tight tissues from stretch number one, so if either one of them is tight, you will have a very hard time getting into a full-depth squat.

 4. Figure 4/Elevated Pigeon Pose